 In some cases, the laws may require some tax payment in the United States and a separate tax in Singapore, and the rate of taxation rate is also different by country.

 If you have placed 40% as a down payment for your property overseas, you would usually be able to avoid paying income tax on rental income for the first decade or so in the States.

-As the United States government allows taxpayers to deduct mortgage interest, standard charges, property tax, and depreciation from your income.
+The United States government allows taxpayers to deduct mortgage interest, standard charges, property tax, and depreciation from their income.

 This will mean that no taxes need to be paid.

-However, the longer you own the property, some of the deductions mentioned above will run out, and you will have to pay taxes on the property eventually.
+However, the longer you own the property, the deductions mentioned above will run out, and you will have to pay taxes on the property eventually.

-The filing of taxes promptly will help you to avoid incurring a tax of up to 30% of the gross rental income that you have received from your property.
+When you file your taxes promptly, you can avoid incurring taxes of up to 30% of the gross rental income from your property.